seregazhuk/seregazhuk.github.io_old/_posts/2016-07-20-laravel-middleware.md

 In the example above we can see that for every request, that comes into our application we will have encrypted cookies, we will add queued cookies to the response, the session will start, the errors will be shared from the session and the csrf token will be verified.
-All of these middlewares are included in the framework.
+All of these middleware are included in the framework.
 User-defined middlewares are usually located in the `app/Http/Middleware` directory.

 Every middleware must implement the *handle()* method.
 This method processes the request and then passes it to the next middleware (the next layer of the onion):